tfsaggregator/aggregator-docs/content/docs/v3/commands/map-commands.md

 Option                  | Short form | Description
 ------------------------|:-----:|---------
 `--impersonate`         |  n/a  | Enable the rule to do the changes on behalf of the person triggered the rule execution.
-See [impersonate directive](../../rules/#impersonate-directive), for details, requires special account privileges.
+See [impersonate directive](../../rules/directives#impersonate-directive), for details, requires special account privileges.

 ## map.local.rule [v1.0]
 Maps an Aggregator Rule to existing Azure DevOps Projects.
 In other words it creates a webhook in Azure DevOps for the selected event and project.

-This command fails if the [`Aggregator_SharedSecret`](../commands#shared-secret-v10) is not set or its value does not match the Docker configuration.
+This command fails if the [`Aggregator_SharedSecret`](../../commands/#shared-secret-v10) variable is not set or its value does not match the Docker configuration.

 These parameters identify the Rule.